-Research areas that are depicted include developing polio vaccines and Zika diagnostics from plants, investigation into wheat disease, ‘yellow rust’ and disease immunity within barley and crops.
+Research areas that are depicted include developing polio vaccines and Zika diagnostics from plants, the search for new antibiotics and investigating the shape of plants.

-The art collection will eventually be installed at the John Innes Centre to commemorate the institute’s move from Bayfordbury to Norwich.
+The art collection will also be shown at John Innes Centre to commemorate the institute’s move from Bayfordbury to Norwich.

 Saturday 21 – Saturday 28 October